lttng-event-rule — Common LTTng event rule specification

 See the “Instrumentation point log level condition” section below.

-The fields of the payload of E
+The fields of the payload of E and the current context fields

 satisfy a filter expression.